JoseBlanca/franklin/doc/source/annotation.rst

 Configuration parameters
 ________________________

-In the franklin.conf annotation section a go_annotation subsection should be present.
+In the ngs_backbone.conf annotation section a go_annotation subsection should be present.
 The parameters are:

 create_dat_file
   It can be set to True or False